What is TWO?

 TWO Events

-TWO will hold a Payday Party each Friday evening in July–the 10th, 17th, and 24th from 6-8 pm–at the office.
-Employees will collect their wages and the public will be invited to view the week’s works and learn about the project.
+TWO holds a Payday Party at the end of each work week at the office.
+Employees collect their wages and the public is invited to view the week’s works and learn about the project.
 The Payday Parties are inspired by the socializing that occurred between artists as they waited in line to collect their wages at their local WPA office.

 Why TWO?